Product Categorization: A Guide to Organizing your Products

 • Design, color, weight, etc.

 Ensure naming conventions are consistent.
-Do so by using the same standard tags for every product, better made simple on PIM.
+Do so by using the same standard tags for every product, better made simple on the best PIM software.
 Keep them short, but also decide in little details that may not seem so important.
 For example, deciding on capitalization (i.e. blue, BLUE, or Blue) or unit spelling (i.e. ounces, oz, or OZ.).

 Category pages: improve the browsing experience of your website by creating web pages for each product category that match the quality of rich product pages.
 Show most popular products, relevant or related products, and products viable for cross-selling – these are all a part of the tagging system.